 - A Date with Rosie Palms: The song "Darling Nikki".

-- Everyone Calls Him Barkeep: The Kid.
-Explained (kinda-sorta), in that his father was said to be a talented local musician who was never able to crack the big time, and The Kid is viewed as headed down the same path.
+- Everyone Calls Him "Barkeep": The Kid.
+Explained (kinda-sorta), in that his father was said to be a talented local musician who was never able to crack the big time [like Prince's real life father], and The Kid is viewed as headed down the same path.

 - Face on the Cover: Prince on a motorcycle, both on the album cover and film poster.

 - Fading into the Next Song: I Would Die 4 U fades into Baby I'm A Star, and are performed concurrently in the movie.

 - Forceful Kiss: After rescuing Apollonia from Morris, The Kid plants one on Apollonia causing her to smack him and the two getting into another fight.

 - Foreign Remake: In 2014 Christopher Kirkley took the Purple Rain story and migrated it to the West African world.
 Akounak Tedalat Taha Tazoughai,note originating in Niger, is pretty much Purple Rain in the desert.